 classes (34 product classes and 11 service classes).

-It has been adopted by most of the countries in the world, but its interpretation is very different depending on the country, hence the importance of consulting an Industrial Property Attorney.
-Through his experience, he is able to foresee possible objections to the trademark.
+It has been adopted by most of the world's countries, but its interpretation varies widely from country to country, which is why it is so important to consult an Industrial Property Attorney.
+Thanks to his experience, he is able to foresee possible objections to the trademark.

 For example, a French, American or Chinese examiner will not react at all in the same way to a wording, and will ask for more or less details according to the customs of his country.